Freezing Temp

 The Science Behind the Freeze

 Water’s behavior at the molecular level is what makes 32°F so special.
-In liquid form, water molecules are loosely connected in a constantly shifting network.
+Even so, in liquid form, water molecules are loosely connected in a constantly shifting network.
 But as temperature drops, they lose kinetic energy.
-Think about it: at 32°F, they start organizing into a hexagonal lattice—the structure of ice.
+In real terms, at 32°F, they start organizing into a hexagonal lattice—the structure of ice.
 This new arrangement takes up more space, which is why ice floats.

-But here’s where it gets tricky: not all water freezes at 32°F. On the flip side, add salt to the mix, and the freezing point drops.
+But here’s where it gets tricky: not all water freezes at 32°F. Add salt to the mix, and the freezing point drops.
 That’s why we spread salt on icy roads—it lowers the temperature at which the ice can form, melting it even when it’s below 32°F outside.

 Why 32°F Specifically?